roytang/blog/content/post/2008/10/django-tagging.md

 2. Add a tagging.fields.TagField to the Post model

-3. Add a "tags&#8221; text field to the post form used.
+3. Add a "tags" text field to the post form used.

 4. Modify templates to display the tags.

-5. I used something like "/tag/&#8221; url mapping to get all posts associated with a tag.
+5. I used something like "/tag/" url mapping to get all posts associated with a tag.
 Then you just need to write a wrapper around the object_list generic view:

 > from tagging.models import Tag, TaggedItem
 >